magepages/mpdocs/docs/promo-bar/index.md

 ## Overview

 Suppose that you have special promotions or big events coming up, how can you notify your customers about those programs or events?
 With [Mageplaza Promo Bar extension](https://www.mageplaza.com/magento-2-promo-bar/), you can do it with ease.
 Promo Bar allows you to display one or more advertising bars at different locations and on multiple pages.
-By that you can also set the display time for the promo bar.
+By that, you can also set the display time for the promo bar.
 In addition, we also support Promo Bar compatible with our [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/), [Free Shipping Bar](https://www.mageplaza.com/magento-2-free-shipping-bar/).

 ## How to download and install